taz77/drupal-sendgrid_integration/README.md

 1. Move this folder under modules directory of your installation, example sites/all/modules or sites/default/modules

-2. Install Dependencies which include Composer Manager.
+2. Install Dependencies.
+   * If you are using Composer manager:
    Use Drush to update dependencies via composer `drush composer-manager update --no-dev`.
 This will download the Sendgrid API.
 It is important to use the --no-dev option so you do not download libraries that are used for development and testing only.

 3. Navigate to Modules and enable SendGrid Integration in the Mail category.